Bayesian BiLO: Bilevel Local Operator Learning for Efficient Uncertainty Quantification of Bayesian PDE Inverse Problems with Low-Rank Adaptation: Introduction

 \section{Introduction}

-Quantifying uncertainty in physical systems is crucial for informed decision-making across various disciplines.
-Key applications include seismic imaging \cite{dengOpenFWILargeScaleMultiStructural2023,martinStochasticNewtonMCMC2012,yangSeismicWavePropagation2021,bui-thanhExtremescaleUQBayesian2012}, personalized medicine \cite{lipkovaPersonalizedRadiotherapyDesign2019,chaudhuriPredictiveDigitalTwin2023}, climate modeling \cite{senGlobalOptimizationMethods2013}, and engineering design \cite{cookOptimizationTurbulenceModel2019}.
+Uncertainty quantification in computational models governed by partial differential equations (PDEs) is essential across scientific and engineering disciplines, including seismic imaging \cite{dengOpenFWILargeScaleMultiStructural2023,martinStochasticNewtonMCMC2012,yangSeismicWavePropagation2021,bui-thanhExtremescaleUQBayesian2012}, personalized medicine \cite{lipkovaPersonalizedRadiotherapyDesign2019,chaudhuriPredictiveDigitalTwin2023}, climate modeling \cite{senGlobalOptimizationMethods2013}, and engineering design \cite{cookOptimizationTurbulenceModel2019}.
 These fields frequently require solving PDE inverse problems within a Bayesian framework \cite{stuartInverseProblemsBayesian2010}, where the objective is to estimate the posterior distribution of model parameters given observed data.
 Typically, this process involves sampling PDE parameters and repeatedly solving the forward PDE.
 A related approach, PDE-constrained optimization, aims to identify a single optimal parameter estimate, thus offering computational efficiency but lacking the ability to quantify uncertainty.
+Beyond the cost and challenges of solving PDEs, mathematical models may be misspecified due to limited scientific understanding and therefore require continual refinement as new data become available.
+Scientific machine learning offers a framework for learning components of PDE models directly from data while retaining physical structure.
+Moreover, the rapid pace of new imaging technologies and clinical insights demands computational tools that are fast, scalable, and adaptable—capabilities well aligned with modern AI/ML methods.
+Such needs have driven growing interest in scientific machine learning methods that incorporate data-driven learning of model components.

-This is the second paper in a two-part series.
-In Part I, we develop a constrained optimization framework to solve inverse PDE problems using deep learning methods \cite{zhangBiLOBilevelLocal2025}.
-Here in Part II, we extend this approach to Bayesian inference frameworks building upon the core methodology developed in Part I, while leveraging transfer learning techniques to enhance sampling efficiency.
+The Bilevel Local Operator learning (BiLO) method has recently shown promise for solving PDE inverse problems in the constrained optimization framework \cite{zhangBiLOBilevelLocal2025a}.
+A brief review of BiLO is provided in the supplementary material (SM).
+In this work, we introduce a novel framework, Bayesian BiLO (B-BiLO), which redesigns this bilevel structure for the more challenging setting of Bayesian inference.
+B-BiLO enables robust uncertainty quantification by integrating local operator learning with gradient-based MCMC sampling and transfer learning techniques for efficiency.